simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 This book is a humble attempt to capture every piece of information given by Salvatore Sanfilippo—aka [antirez](https://github.com/antirez)—in his C course presented in Italian on YouTube.

 Each chapter is written following each lesson and, if needed, integrated with personal consideration.
-Each snippet is written and tested by the author and may vary from what is stated in the lessons.
+Each snippet is written and tested by me and may vary from what is stated in the lessons.

 # Introduction {-}